Welcome to our second virtual ASPS.

 University of Central Arkansas

-We investigated the relationship between physical attractiveness and two variables: intelligence and similarity.
+Abstract We investigated the relationship between physical attractiveness and two variables: intelligence and similarity.
 Participants were shown pictures with varying levels of attractiveness and rated how intelligent the person depicted was and how similar the participant felt to them with respect to intelligence.
 Results indicated that higher attractiveness predicts higher perceived intelligence and similarity of/to a target.

 Lakin Best, Dylan Harrison, Reagan McCombs, & Morgan Wilcoxson (Dr. Shawn Charlton*)